Johannes-Flachberger/security-notes/1 Methods/Security-Testing/8 Credential Access/Bruteforce and Dictionary Attacks.md

 ## Remote Attacks

 > [!Warning]
-> Dictionary & Bruteforce Attacks generate a lot of noise - they are easily detected, and often blocked by modern applications
+> Dictionary & Bruteforce Attacks generate a lot of noise - they are easily detected, and often blocked by modern applications.

 ### Workflow